krastin/education-assignment/terraform-getting-started.md

 }
 ```

 Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Next, Terraform will install the Docker provider.

 ```shell
 $ terraform init
 ```

-You should check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+With Terraform initialized successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The `apply` command takes a few minutes to run and displays a message indicating the resource was created.

-Finally, destroy the infrastructure.
+Congratulations, you have provisioned a Docker container.
+Once you are done with this tutorial, remember to destroy this resource with the `destroy` command.

 ```shell
 $ terraform destroy
 ```

-Look for a message at the bottom of the output asking for confirmation.
+The `destroy` command asks for confirmation at the bottom of the output.
 Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+Terraform destroys the resources it had created earlier.